What Are Cycling's Monument Races?

 Giro di Lombardia

-The Giro di Lombardia, the Tour of Lombardy, is the last of cycling’s five monuments in the cycling calendar, taking place after the Grand Tours, and hence it is also known as the Race of the Falling Leaves, or the Autumn Classic.
+The Giro di Lombardia, the Tour of Lombardy, is the last of cycling’s five monuments in the cycling calendar, taking place after the Grand Tours.
+It is also known as the Race of the Falling Leaves, or the Autumn Classic.

 The Giro di Lombardia, in its first incarnation as Milano-Milano, was first raced in 1905, before expanding to take in more of Lombardy, with differing start and finish places.
 Changing the start and finish parts of this Monument, does little to alter the nature of the race, for it is noted for its long climbs and it is, like Liège-Bastogne-Liège, known as a climber’s classic.